 Lesser known than some of London's other "Magnificent Seven" Victorian era park-cemeteries, West Norwood holds some of the city's most beautiful memorial monuments and some of its oldest trees.

-Like many of the city's other cemeteries, it was damaged by bombings during WWII, causing the total destruction of the Episcopal chapel, an damage to other buildings and monuments.
-Today, iongoing restoration and stewardship work is done by the Friends of the Norwood Cemetery, who also host regular tours of the cemetery.
+Like many of the city's other cemeteries it was damaged by bombings during WWII, causing the destruction of the former Dissenter's chapel and damage to other buildings and monuments.
+Today, ongoing restoration and stewardship work is overseen by Lambeth Council and is largely advised by the Friends of West Norwood Cemetery, who also host regular tours of the cemetery.

 The Main gate is located on Norwood Road near the junction with Robson Road